 2. The Fountain (2006)

-Another cult film and a Darren Aronofsky’s brainchild, ‘The Fountain’ spans across three different timelines – the past, comprising a 16th-century conquistador Tomas looking for a tree of life for his dying queen and love Isabella, the present, comprising a doctor Tom who’s tending to his ailing wife Izzi and trying to find a cure for her and the future, comprising a deep space lone traveller Tommy who’s carrying himself inside a sphere of life along with a tree Izzi.
-In all the three timelines, Tomas/Tom/Tommy ends up losing his love, before getting to the cure.
-The movie certainly is a very sad rendition of how life’s unfair and why one can’t simply have a prolonged life at the cost of losing the loved ones.
+Another cult film and a Darren Aronofsky’s brainchild, ‘The Fountain’ spans across three different timelines – the past, comprising a 16th-century conquistador Tomas looking for a tree of life for his dying queen and love Isabella, the present, comprising a doctor Tom who’s tending to his ailing wife Izzi and trying to find a cure for her and the future, comprising a deep space lone traveler Tommy who’s carrying himself inside a sphere of life along with a tree Izzi.
+In all three timelines, Tomas/Tom/Tommy ends up losing his love before getting to the cure.
+The movie certainly is a sad rendition of how life’s unfair and why one can’t simply have a prolonged life at the cost of losing their loved ones.
 With a lot of subtle references and non-chronological timelines, ‘The Fountain’ truly resonates Darren Aronofsky’s filmmaking in every frame.

 Read More: Best Sci-Fi Horror Movies of All Time